Linux disk setup

 Make two partitions:

-1. Boot partition which will contain everything required to boot the OS.
+1. Boot partition which contains everything required to boot the OS:

 After partitioning the disk, format each partition.